jonrau1/ElectricEye/add-ons/electriceye-reports/README.md

 #### 5. What sort of data preparation for the QuickSight Data Set is done in this Add-on?

 Transformation all the data points in Strings and ensuring that the JSON Keys are properly mapped into Column Names.
-If you were to create a Data Set direclty from the Data Source the column names are mapped correctly but some data types are not mapped to Strings, for instance the Account ID is transformed into an Integer and the Workflow State and AWs Region are mapped into Geolocation Types (due to their name).
+If you were to create a Data Set directly from the Data Source the column names are mapped correctly but some data types are not mapped to Strings, for instance the Account ID is transformed into an Integer and the Workflow State and AWs Region are mapped into Geolocation Types (due to their name).

 #### 6. Why can you not create an Analysis?